Cuban dissident Yunior Garcia in Spain after failed demo

 It blasted "the extreme militarisation of the streets, more than 100 activists besieged, arbitrary detentions, forced disappearances, repudiation, violence, threats, coercion and hate speech" in a statement sent to AFP.

-Among those arrested was an Archipelago coordinator, Daniela Rojo, whom the group had reported had been missing for days, the organisation said.
+Among those arrested was an Archipelago coordinator, Daniela Rojo, whom the group reported had been missing for days.

 Her social media accounts have vanished and it is not known where she is being held.